This trope describes a situation when a character destroys a piece of paper in either hot or cold anger.

 However, characters can also destroy a piece of paper in 'cold anger', which means their action is calculated and well-thought out, and the person is actually in complete control of their emotions.
 For example, they might do so to show off their superiority and that they are on top of things, or to emphasise that the document is not worth any attention and can be disregarded.

 The trope can come about in various scenarios.
 Writers suffering from the Writer's Block are likely to destroy their good-for-nothing drafts and vain attempts.
 Students obsessed with their marks may wreck their test marked A minus.
+Someone who's reading a bad news (for them) in a newspaper might tear it up afterward.
 Someone who got dumped or cheated on might destroy photos or letters from their (soon-to-be) ex.
 Characters working a Soul-Crushing Desk Job might crumple annoying reports and start playing Wastebasket Ball.
 Or the character can rip up an unfair contract, hoping to make it null and void.
 If the character is freakishly strong and absolutely furious, they might tear a whole book in half.